 “A lot of our schools are already teaching abstinence,” Wright told Deseret News.
 “This will help us set a path in the future where our curriculum doesn’t get highjacked.”

-, 37 states in the U.S. require abstinence to be taught as a part of their sex-ed curriculum.
-Out of those states, 26 require that schools teach abstinence is the only sure way to prevent pregnancy or sexually transmitted diseases.
+According to The Slatest, 37 states in the U.S. require abstinence to be taught as a part of their sex-ed curriculum.
+Out of those states, 26 require that schools teach abstinence as the only sure way to prevent pregnancy or sexually transmitted diseases.
 If this law passes in Utah as it is currently written, it would become the most restrictive sex-education policy in the country.

 Those in Favor of HB363